Neelh2025/ML-Assignment-2/README.md

 ## Observations on Model Performance

+During this assignment, I observed that ensemble models such as Random Forest and XGBoost performed better due to their ability to capture complex feature interactions.

 | Model | Observation |
 |------|-------------|
 | Logistic Regression | Logistic Regression provided a strong baseline performance with good overall accuracy and AUC.
 It performed well in distinguishing between income classes but showed moderate recall for the high-income class. |